The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 What it does best: Frase tracks where AI search cites your brand, then connects that signal to the research, writing, optimization, and publishing you would otherwise juggle across four separate tools.
 Where most tools on this list hand you a dashboard and leave the fixing to you, Frase is built so the finding and the fix live in one workflow.

 Key features: Frase tracks your prompts across AI engines like ChatGPT, Perplexity, Claude, Gemini, and Google AI; shows prompt-level share-of-voice against the competitors you choose, with the actual answer text; and runs daily monitoring with alerts plus a log of which AI crawlers reach your pages.
 The signal feeds the loop: research, draft in your brand voice, score for SEO and GEO, then publish to WordPress, Sanity, Webflow, Wix, or FraseCMS.
-Content Guard, a separate feature, watches published pages for Google ranking decay and proposes the fix for your approval before anything goes live.
-Frase is agent-native too, with an MCP server, a CLI, and agent skills, so it plugs into how modern teams already work.
+Content Guard watches published pages for ranking decay and drafts the fix from the page's own research — run it hands-off or approve every change, your dial.
+Frase is agent-native too, with an MCP server, a CLI, and agent skills, and its hosted FraseCMS keeps the research attached to every page it publishes.

 Best for: Content, SEO, and marketing teams, in-house and agency, who want monitoring that leads somewhere instead of one more dashboard to check.